simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-academy-vs-tryhackme-what-is-best/index.en.md

 - **Difficulty:** HackTheBox Academy challenges can be very difficult for those with limited IT experience, which can be overwhelming for beginners who are just starting out in cybersecurity, especially from scratch.
 - **Limited topics:** HackTheBox Academy offers fewer total modules than TryHackMe, focusing on depth over breadth.
-- **Prerequisite knowledge:** Many modules assume familiarity with Linux, networking, and basic programming—a barrier for complete beginners.
+- **Prerequisite knowledge:** Many modules assume familiarity with Linux, networking, and basic programming - a barrier for complete beginners.
 - **Higher cost:** Premium tiers are more expensive than TryHackMe equivalents, which can be prohibitive for students and career changers.
 - **Steeper time investment:** Modules often require 8-15 hours to complete thoroughly, making it challenging for those with limited study time.